Noctane/newsFetch/README.md

 # news-fetch

-> My superior Nuxt.js project
+> A small app that display recent news

 ## Build Setup